 You have discovered one of the best-kept secrets of the Religious Society of Friends.
-Since 1943, the Friends Conference on Religion and Psychology has gathered annually on Memorial Day Weekend to provide a respite for individuals of all spiritual and religious backgrounds who wish to delve more deeply into their inner lives.
+Since 1943, the Friends Conference on Religion and Psychology has gathered annually in the spring to provide a respite for individuals of all spiritual and religious backgrounds who wish to delve more deeply into their inner lives.

 FCRP is one of the oldest conferences in the U.S. dedicated to individual spiritual exploration with a focus on in-depth psychology, specifically Jungian psychology.
-For the better part of the last half-century our Conference was held at Haverford College on Memorial Day weekend.
-This year our conference will return to the Quaker study center, Pendle Hill, which is next door to Swarthmore College, and where FCRP held some of its earliest conferences.
+Since 1972, our conference has been held on Memorial Day weekend.
+This year we will return to the Quaker study center, Pendle Hill, which is next door to Swarthmore College, and where FCRP held some of its earliest conferences.
 Our speaker will be Bessel van der Kolk, M.D., former professor of psychiatry at Harvard and the author of the best-selling book, THE BODY KEEPS THE SCORE: BRAIN, MIND, AND BODY IN THE HEALING OF TRAUMA.
-Click here to find out more about the May 2018 Conference with Dr. Bessel Van der Kolk.
+Click here to find out more about the May 2018 Conference with Dr. Bessel van der Kolk.

 As part of a spiritual community, we seek:

-- To discover our own deepest processes & nourish them
+- To discover our own deepest processes and to nourish them

 - To uncover the ways in which our new insights can help us return to the everyday world more focused and grounded in our spiritual reality